anna099/hegel/self-consciousness/2-mastery-and-servitude.md

 alone with what Hegel calls the *simple essence of self-consciousness*: 'anxiety leaves us hanging because it induces the slipping away of beings as a whole ...
-In the altogether unsettling experience of this hovering where there is nothing to hold onto, pure Dasein is all that is still there'.[^47] In other words, the fear inherent in slavery allows the slave to shrug off everything that is temporary, all of 'natural existence', and confront the subjective truth of their self-consciousness -- the self-consciousness that they have cultivated, and imprinted on the world, in their labour.
+In the altogether unsettling experience of this hovering where there is nothing to hold onto, pure Dasein [human existence] is all that is still there'.[^47] In other words, the fear inherent in slavery allows the slave to shrug off everything that is temporary, all of 'natural existence', and confront the subjective truth of their self-consciousness -- the self-consciousness that they have cultivated, and imprinted on the world, in their labour.

 The third part in the slave's liberation is the 'service' which the slave provides to the master.
 As Hegel explains, fear causes the dissolution of the